Wwawawa/Guiding/5-Angular2/Q&A.md

     A: With [] means there is a property from component class left right the "=", .ex the 'event.session' the event is a property of the component. and without [] means there is a string left right the "=", is not a property, .ex 'Found Sessions' which is only transform a piece of string "Found Sessions" to @Input title
 #### 3--Why my observable data from http.get() not be render to page, as well as with a error "uncaught(In promise)..."?
-    A: Because this is asynchronous. we need to add "?" behind the property in the html in order to support delay rendering.
+    A: Because this is asynchronous. we need to add "?" behind the property in the html when call this property in double braces in order to support delay rendering.